 For hotels, museums, galleries, retail centres, and other sites where a constant flow of visitors or guests is part of daily business, maintaining and cleaning light fittings or chandeliers can be seriously disruptive.
 Scaffold towers and MEWPS can block off whole areas or even shut down the entire premises for a period of time, meaning you lose out on revenue.
 But, a mechanical system replaces the need for disruptive access systems or ladders, keeping public areas clear, and ensuring that lighting can be accessed quickly and safely.

 How your premises look can have a big impact on business, especially in the hospitality industry.
 A winch is much more presentable than scaffolding, and so won’t have spoil the look of your venue; this makes them ideal for hotels, stately homes, galleries and other buildings where elegance is paramount.
 Our lighting winch systems can be installed in both new-build and existing buildings, or even discreetly hidden behind a false ceiling, for a seamless look.
-We’ve even supplied chandelier lifts to Buckingham Palace, allowing for easy maintenance while keeping the building presentable and safe for royal residents and visitors alike.
+We’ve even supplied chandelier winch systems to Buckingham Palace, allowing for easy maintenance while keeping the building presentable and safe for royal residents and visitors alike.

 Mechanical aids make cleaning and maintenance much faster and more efficient, meaning you save money on labour costs.
 It costs around £256.00 to employ two people to maintain a light fitting using a scaffold tower for four hours.
 With a winch system, lighting can be lowered at the touch of a button, meaning that maintenance can be carried out by a single worker in less time: typically around an hour, at a cost of just £32.